BlaiseLabs/SqliteToMermaidJS/README.md

 # SqliteToMermaidJS

 ## Overview
-SqliteToMermaidJS is a Python tool for generating MermaidJS diagrams from SQLite database schema.
-It extracts the table structure and relationships from a SQLite database and converts them into an interactive MermaidJS diagram.
+SqliteToMermaidJS is a Python tool for generating MermaidJS diagrams from SQLite database schemas.
+It extracts the table structure and relationships from an SQLite database and converts them into an interactive MermaidJS diagram.

 ## Installation
 To use SqliteToMermaidJS, clone this repository and install the required dependencies: